smaurice101/readthedocs/docs/source/tmlbuilds.rst

           try:
               supervisormaincontent ="""
-                Here is the team lead's response: {}.
-Generate an approprate action using one of the tools.
+                Here is the team lead's assessment: {}.
+Based on the Team Lead's assessment what is the appropriate action.
               """.format(maincontent)

               result = app.invoke({